sv-github/Data_sci/lessons/lesson-03/readme.md

 **Check:**

-1. What is a commonly used metric that describes variance?
+1. What is the difference between bias and variance?
->	- A: "STD"
+>	- A: see graphic above

-2. How do we compute this?
+2. What is a commonly used metric that describes variance?
 >	- A: "STD"

 3. What is the formula for this metric?